Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Methodology

 Inference is often made from multiple independent replicates of a spatial field, particularly when modelling spatial extremes, or when working with highly-parameterised or weakly-identifiable models.
 In this case, we have multiple graphs (of potentially different structures) associated with a single output, which is not a standard problem in the GNN literature.
 We address this challenge by couching GNNs within the DeepSets framework \citep{Zaheer_2017_Deep_Sets}, which was also employed in the context of neural Bayes estimation for gridded spatial data by \cite{Sainsbury-Dale_2022_neural_Bayes_estimators}.
-Suppose that we have data from $m$ mutually independent realisations from a spatial process that we collect in $\Zm \equiv (\vec{Z}_1',\dots,\vec{Z}_m')'$, where the locations, $\vec{S}_i \equiv (\vec{s}_{i1}, \dots, \vec{s}_{in_i})'$, and number of observations, $n_i$, are allowed to vary between realisations $i = 1, \dots, m$.
-Then, DeepSets-based parameter estimates may be evaluated from the data $\vec{Z}$ and their spatial locations as
+Suppose that we have data from $m$ mutually independent replicates of a spatial process that we collect in $\Zm \equiv \{\vec{Z}_1, \dots,\vec{Z}_m\}$, where the locations, $S_i \equiv \{\vec{s}_{i1}, \dots, \vec{s}_{in_i}\}$, and number of observations, $n_i$, are allowed to vary between realisations $i = 1, \dots, m$.
+Then, DeepSets-based parameter estimates may be evaluated from the data and their spatial locations through

-where $\vec{\psi}(\cdot; \vec{\gamma}_\psi)$ corresponds to the composition of the propagation and readout modules of a standard GNN with parameters $\vec{\gamma}_\psi$ corresponding to the neural-network parameters in \eqref{eqn:propagation:spatial}, $\vec{R}_{i}$ is a vector summarising $\vec{Z}_i$ that is fixed in length irrespective of $i$, \mbox{$\vec{a}(\{\cdot\})$} is a permutation-invariant set function (here chosen to be the elementwise average), $\vec{T}$ is a fixed-length vector summarising $\Zm$, and \mbox{$\vec{\phi}(\cdot; \vec{\gamma}_\phi)$} is a DNN parameterised by $\vec{\gamma}_\phi$.
-Figure~\ref{fig:GNN-estimator:DeepSets} illustrates the architecture~\eqref{eqn:DeepSets}.
-Note that, when applied to a single replicate (i.e., when $m = 1$), \eqref{eqn:DeepSets} reduces to the architecture proposed in Section~\ref{sec:GNN:GeneralFramework}.
+where $\vec{R}_{i}$ is the summary statistic for $\vec{Z}_i$ computed using the propagation and readout modules \eqref{eqn:propagation1}--\eqref{eqn:readout}, \mbox{$\vec{a}(\cdot)$} is a permutation-invariant set aggregation function (here chosen to be the elementwise average), and \mbox{$\vec{\phi}(\cdot; \vec{\gamma}_\phi)$} is an MLP parameterised by $\vec{\gamma}_\phi$.
+Figure~\reffsupp{fig:GNN-estimator:DeepSets} illustrates the architecture \eqref{eqn:DeepSets}.
+Note that, when applied to a single replicate, \eqref{eqn:DeepSets} reduces to the architecture proposed in Section~\ref{sec:GNN:GeneralFramework}.